Skip to main content

 Notification Types

-event_publishedNew event published to guildin_app
+event_publishedNew event published to guildin_app, web_push

-event_updatedPublished event details changedin_app, email
+event_updatedPublished event details changedin_app, email, web_push

-event_starting_soonReminder before event start (cron)in_app, email
+event_starting_soonReminder before event start (cron)in_app, email, web_push

 event_cancelledEvent cancelledin_app, web_push